Otoniel Carranza: Atlético Balboa

 In 2009 he signed for Atlético Balboa, but left them later in that year after not being paid by the club of La Unión.

 ADI

 In 2010 Carranza signed with ADI of Intipucá, team that at that time played in the Segunda División.

 Juventud Independiente

 In 2012 Carranza signed with Juventud Independiente.
 With the team of San Juan Opico, Carranza had a good season in the Primera División.

 UES

 In 2013, he signed with UES.
-With the scarlet team Carranza had very important moments, by example he scored two goals in a game against Juventud Independiente that ended in victory for the UES (3–2) in the Estado Universitario and he became team captain.
+With the scarlet team Carranza had very important moments, by example he scored two goals in a game against Juventud Independiente that ended in victory for the UES (3–2) in the Estadio Universitario and he became team captain.
 However, during those years, the UES team was in a terrible administrative situation, suffered arrears in salary payments and Carranza was losing presence in the matches, until he finally left the team in 2016.